Firefighting crews held the line as wildfire threatened Mount Wilson; an amateur observatory built by the Tri-Valley Stargazers was not so lucky.

-Several star parties have been canceled or rescheduled due to the novel coronavirus COVID-19.
+Organizations have cancelled or rescheduled several star parties due to the COVID-19 pandemic.
 In many cases, organizers are still in the process of making a decision on how and when to hold a given event.
-Here is an updated calendar of upcoming North American star parties and events, with…
+Here is an updated calendar of upcoming North American star parties and events, with a…

 Whether you're celebrating Valentine's Day or boycotting it, anyone visiting this site loves the stars.
 Here's a chance to participate in an effort to make sure future generations love them too.